JasonAJordan/CSCI39548A1PA/README.md

 ### Branches

 I ended up doing one branch for most of the work then I made a 2nd one just for the readme.md.
+Thrid branch was just for minor css changes.
-This is because I honestly just zoned in and made both my about me and career in one go.
+This is because I honestly just zoned in and made both my about me and career pages in one go.